Lemon Pasta

 Notes

-Storage: Lemon spaghetti leftovers can be stored in an airtight container in the fridge for up to 3 days.
+Storage: Lemon pasta leftovers can be stored in an airtight container in the fridge for up to 3 days.
 Refrigeration will dry them out.
 Reheat on the stove or in a microwave with a touch of water or milk, and toss well until combined.

 Nutrition facts: The nutrition values are for one serving and are based on an online nutrition calculator.
 It’s an estimate only, and it should not be considered a substitute for a professional nutritionist’s advice (extra parmesan cheese and a drizzle of extra virgin olive oil to serve are not included).
 Please see my disclosure policies.